kjolley/BIGSdb_documentation/data_analysis/phyloviz.rst

 scheme selector to include all loci belong to that scheme.

 Provenance fields can be selected to be included as metadata for use in colouring nodes - select any fields you wish to include.
-Multiple selections can be made by holding down Shift or Ctrl while selecting.
 Click 'Submit' to start the analysis.

 .. image:: /images/data_analysis/phyloviz3.png